Accrington Library: The development, opening and early years of the building

-A souvenir brochure was produced to commemorate the opening of the library, which explained that the 'Safe guarded open access' system used in the previous library premises was to be maintained and that there were 11,000 volumes available to the public in the lending library as well as 2,000 volumes in the children's library.
+The souvenir brochure explained that the 'Safe guarded open access' system used in the previous library premises was to be maintained and that there were 11,000 volumes available to the public in the lending library as well as 2,000 volumes in the children's library.
 The library also worked with the Blind Society to provide volumes, presumably in Braille.
 It was acknowledged that there was a weakness in reference provision but it was hoped that the Library Committee would allocate enough funds each year to rectify this.

-The brochure details the design features, including the large stained glass window by H. Gustave Hiller of Liverpool "which has been designed not only to be effective as a work of art but also to give light to the building".
+Readers

+Readers have included the writer Jeanette Winterson, who grew up in Accrington.